WodenWang820118/tag-check/README.md

   - Reconstructed data layer based on raw captured requests
   - Screenshots of event triggers
 - **Project Transfer**: Archive projects as .zip files for import into other users' applications.

+## Example

+The example project is located at the `tag_check_projects` folder at the root directory.
+The `ng_gtm_integration_sample` project is utilized for end-to-end tests for both backend and frontend.
+Moreover, the project is also used for development purposes.

 ## Development